 who must all be Individual Members and who shall be elected under clause 30.

 All Directors must be at least 18 years of age.

+Gender parity will be given due consideration in the election and/or appointment of all Directors such that the Board should comprise 40% female, 40% male and 20% of any gender.

 Portfolios

-If the Board considers it appropriate, in order to further the Objects, it may allocate Directors to specific portfolios, with specific responsibilities, as determined in the discretion of the Board.
+If the Board considers it appropriate to further the Objects, it may allocate Directors to specific portfolios, with specific responsibilities, as determined in the discretion of the Board.

 The trend in sporting organisations is not to entrench portfolios in the Constitution.
 If it is determined to allocate portfolios to Directors it is considered that the discretion simply be retained in the Board so as to maintain flexibility and not require constitutional change if a portfolio is no longer required.